3lbits/nrl-docs/README.md

 ### Trimble NIS Excel data format documentation

 The Excel file is based on a Trimble export format with some addons.
 The Excel format will at this point in time only support NRL Mast and NRL Linje as objects.
 Comming soon: NRL Flate
 The Excel file conists of 2 sheets that needs to be named correctly.
 You can provide only one of the two if needed or both.
+Mark: Optional values can be empty, but the column still must exist

 #### Sheet1: Mast
 This will be converted to NRL Mast